-Computer Science can be earned as a B.A. and a B.S.degree, a minor and a undergraduate certificate.
+Computer Science can be earned as a B.A. or a B.S.degree, a minor and a undergraduate certificate.
 In addition, the department collaborates with two other departments to issue a dual major in Math and Computer Science, and Physics and Computer Science.
 An Accelerated Program is available for undergraduates with a 3.5 grade point average or better to complete a B.S. and an M.S. with a target graduation time of five years.
 In the Accelerated Program, graduate courses taken while an undergraduate student are used for both the B.S. and M.S. degree requirements.
 Currently, only the undergraduate certificate can be earned in an on-campus face-to-face format and in an online format.

 We offer the most comprehensive and varied computer science programs in the region.
 In the core courses required of all majors, students are offered an opportunity to study concepts, applications and implementation techniques, which provide a broad and practical base both for a satisfying, well-paying career in computer science, and for advanced study.
 The curriculum offers an opportunity for an in-depth study of topics such as artificial intelligence, software engineering, cybersecurity, machine learning, data science, system simulation, computer communication networks, multimedia, operating systems, and database management systems.
 The department is expanding offerings in cybersecurity, data science, and software engineering.
 Students are encouraged to choose courses from related areas, such as business, economics, engineering, mathematics and statistics to broaden their program of study.
 Beginning in the junior year, students can explore co-op and internship opportunities to broaden their application of course-based knowledge.
 A senior capstone experience that provides a semester long project for industry is required and serves as an incredible opportunity to add maturity to the computer science skill set before graduation.